 Frontcountry campgrounds - Vehicle accessible

 Prince Albert National Park offers an easily accessible camping experience for everyone!
-Within the park there are 5 front-country, vehicle accessible campgrounds for you to find that perfect camping spot.
-From fully serviced RV campsites located in the heart of Waskesiu to the tranquillity of lake side tenting at Namekus Lake, you can enjoy your camping experience your way in Prince Albert National Park.
+Within the park there are five frontcountry, vehicle accessible campgrounds.
+From fully serviced RV campsites located in the heart of Waskesiu to the tranquility of lake side tenting at Namekus Lake, enjoy a tailored camping experience in Prince Albert National Park.

 |Red Deer||161||100%||Electricity, Water and sewer||Flush||yes||no||no||yes|

 Call 1-877-RESERVE (1-877-737-3783).
 Available from 8 a.m. to 6 p.m. local park time

 For more general information, please call the Parks Canada national information line at 1-888-773-8888.

 Note: Most campground kiosks close on Labour Day.
 If a reservation begins between Labour Day and Thanksgiving, call the Visitor Centre at 306-663-4522 for kiosk hours of operation.

 Beaver Glen Campground

 Nestled in the boreal forest on the outskirts of Waskesiu, Beaver Glen Campground offers a wilderness setting with easy and convenient access to all the amenities in the town of Waskesiu.